Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Methods

-The opacity $\kappa (\rho,T)$ is taken from the “OP$_{-}$gs98” table in MESA, which combines the OPAL \citep{Iglesias1993,Iglesias1996} and OP \citep{Seaton2005} tables.
-For simplicity, we do not use Type 2 opacities that consider the effect of carbon and oxygen enhancement.
+The opacity $\kappa (\rho,T)$ is taken from the MESA “OP$_{-}$gs98” table, which combines the OPAL \citep{Iglesias1993,Iglesias1996} and OP \citep{Seaton2005} opacities.
+For simplicity, we exclude Type~2 opacities that consider the enhancement of carbon and oxygen.

-We now define the two surface boundary conditions.
+The surface boundary conditions consist of the surface temperature and pressure.
 The surface temperature ($T_{\rm s}$) is taken to be the effective temperature ($T_{\rm eff}$) of the star:

-where $L_0$ is the stellar luminosity and $\sigma$ is the Stefan-Boltzmann constant. $L_0$ is treated as a constant throughout the envelope and is specified as an input parameter in our calculations.
-The surface pressure is set using the ``simple photosphere'' prescription in MESA \citep{Paxton2011}:
+where $L_0$ is the stellar luminosity and $\sigma$ is the Stefan-Boltzmann constant.
+The luminosity is treated as a constant throughout the envelope and is specified as an input parameter.
+The surface pressure is determined using the ``simple photosphere'' prescription in MESA \citep{Paxton2011}: